“A genuine rising star – highly intelligent and extremely thorough, she is always willing to go the extra mile.”

 Catherine is a Fellow of St Edmund’s College, Cambridge, where she supervises constitutional law.

-Catherine has acted in some of the leading environmental cases in recent years including Barr v Biffa Waste Ltd (the leading Court of Appeal decision on the relationship between private nuisance and statutory pollution control) and Austin v Miller Argent (South Wales) Ltd (a landmark case concerning the Aarhus Convention’s requirements on the cost of litigation in environmental matters as applied to private nuisance claims).
-She is currently instructed by the coalition of claimants (the Mayor of London, Greenpeace and 5 local authorities) in a challenge to the Government’s decision to support a third runway at Heathrow.
+Catherine has acted in some of the leading environmental cases in recent years including R (London Borough of Hillingdon and others) v Secretary of State for Transport (representing a collation of The Mayor of London, Greenpeae and 5 local authorities challenging the Government’s decision to support a third runway at Heathrow Airport), Barr v Biffa Waste Ltd (the leading Court of Appeal decision on the relationship between private nuisance and statutory pollution control) and Austin v Miller Argent (South Wales) Ltd (a landmark case concerning the Aarhus Convention’s requirements on the cost of litigation in environmental matters as applied to private nuisance claims).

 She has detailed knowledge of international, European and domestic environmental law and is frequently instructed to advise in cases raising issues under the Aarhus Convention, the SEA Directive, the EIA Directive and the Habitats Directive.
 In addition to this general experience, she has particular expertise in the following areas: